 How does Earth Party!
 Work?

-The literature-approach curriculum uses 3 books: Karl, Get Out of the Garden by Anita Sanchez, Tree Of Life by Rochelle Strauss, and the Kingfisher Science Encyclopedia to explore Karl Linnaeus, and life forms from such as bacteria, protozoa, fungi, plants, and animals.
+The literature-approach curriculum uses 3 books: Karl, Get Out of the Garden by Anita Sanchez, Tree Of Life by Rochelle Strauss, and the Kingfisher Science Encyclopedia to explore Karl Linnaeus, and life forms such as bacteria, protozoa, fungi, plants, and animals.
 Students will read selections that make the organizing principles simple.
 They will do activities each week to solidify this knowledge.
 To complete this curriculum, families can chose projects such as designing a superhero for each kingdom of life, going on a scavenger hunt, creating a collection box, or writing haiku based on scientific groupings.
 Also included are a review memory game, video selections that allow students to see microscopic life more closely, and a Student Book with comprehension questions that allow students to write or discuss their new-found knowledge.
 More resources and investigations are provided that a family can possibly do during the time period!
 An additional benefit to this study — parents will learn too.
 (This is one of the features I most enjoy about homeschooling!)

 Our curriculum is designed for 12 weeks; families that like to tackle subjects more quickly can simply double-time it!